qiime2/docs/source/plugins/developing.rst

 ``version`` should be the version number of your package (the same that is used in its ``setup.py``).

 ``website`` should be the page where you'd like end users to refer for more information about your package.
+Since ``q2-diversity`` doesn't have its own website, we're including the QIIME 2 website here.

 ``package`` should be the Python package name for your plugin.